Hanson19/Zinc-X-QTL/README.md

 XQTL Location Homeostasis Proteins.R : Plots known zinc homeotasis proteins (ZnTs, Zips, MTs, and MTF-1) agaisnt backdrop of our identified QTL.

 ## Phenotyping Analysis
-These scripts analyze phenotyping data from Phenotyping Population I (PP-I), Semi-Inbred Lines, Phenotyping Population II (PP-II), and RNAi KD of candidate genes.
+These scripts analyze phenotyping data from X-QTL Subpopulations, Semi-Inbred Lines, Phenotyping Cohort, and RNAi KD of candidate genes.
 There are three main phenotypes that are measured: Zinc naive female adult resistance to zinc, developmental resistance to heavy metals measuring the percentages of eggs that develope to adulthood, developmental resistance to heavy metals measuring how long for eggs to reach adulthood.

 X-QTL Subpopulations: